|

 and inexpensive eating places, including fast-food outlets.
 To

-eat well at a good price is easy - chose a set fixed-price menu
+eat well at a good price - chose a set fixed-price menu, choose what the

-restaurant is best at, and don't ask to vary the dishes on the
+restaurant is best at, and don't ask to vary the dishes.

 dining, consult one of the many food guides such as the

-pleasure of some of the grand old brasseries.
-Have a drink (or,
+pleasure of the city's grand old brasseries.
+Have a drink or a snack at

 church of St Germain des Près.
 If you can’t get in, or can’t

-afford to, try one of its almost equally renowned and much
+afford to, try one of its almost equally renowned (and less

 tourist office website has searchable pages on the city's